nitnelave/lru_cache/README.md

 For the benchmarks, the mean is taken, with 100 samples, a minimum confidence interval of 0.95, and 100ms of warmup.

+The benchmarks are run on a i7-3770 (3.4 GHz) with 16G RAM.

 ### Random access

 This benchmark initializes an array with random values chosen from a bigger